-Grade Level: 10-12 No. Semesters: 1

-Fee: None Credit: .5 - Prac.
+Grade Level: 10-12 No. Semesters: 1 Fee: None Credit: .5 - Prac.
 Arts

-Prerequisites: Introduction to Business or
+Prerequisites: Introduction to Business or teacher permission

-teacher permission.

-Management and Marketing is a spring-semester class assisting students in becoming more involved consumers.
+Management and Marketing is a class assisting students in becoming more involved consumers.
 Students interested in advertising, selling, product/service planning, and financing will benefit; they will also explore managing a business.
 Critical thinking, cooperative learning, communications, and human relations activities require participation in this class.
+Course offering depends upon enrollment.